Despite the growing popularity of digital marketing, traditional marketing brochures should not be overlooked.

 You might be inclined to think you have to include as much information as possible to tell the reader about what you have to offer.
 However, potential leads can simply visit your website to learn all about your amazing products and services.
 Your goal is to pique their interest enough to make them want to reach out to your company, like in this template:

-For most readers, the limited amount of space in your brochure is your first and only opportunity to capture valuable leads.
+For most readers, the limited amount of space in your brochure, especially a bi-fold brochure, is your first and only opportunity to capture valuable leads.

 In the following brochure template, the first sentence that the reader sees is, “Taking risks, so you don’t have to”.
 Clients look for a “do whatever it takes” mentality when looking to contract tax law firms.
 This sales copy directly addresses the main concern that their target audience possesses.